 The purpose-built theatre is structured in such a way that the entire room is part of the show.
 Expect 270-degree views and light projections that transform the walls, floor, seats, right into the dome of the building from magical forest to manic street scene in seconds.

-The water stage is clearly the center point, holding a staggering 2,700,000 liters of water and 8 meters deep!
+The water stage is clearly the centre point, holding a staggering 2,700,000 litres of water and 8 meters deep!
 Artists come and go with grace and spectacular death-defying high-flying dives should be expected.

 It’s truly an immersive experience with a lot going on from the water stage to acrobatics and moving stages and props.
 There are moments where the light and sounds effects make you feel like you’re in an underground cave, before hurtling you into a busy street.